kkruecke/cplus-documentation/notes/value-categories.rst

     *lvalue* orignally meant an expression that can be on the left-hand side of an assignment.
 However, this is obviously not true of a *const* object.
 Note also, that object in this context refers to the low-level notion of "something in memory" and not to the notion of class object.

-    An *object* is a contiguous region of storage of storage; an *lvalue* is an expression that refers to an object....To complement the notion of an *lvalue*, we have the notion of an *rvalue* such as a temporary (e.g. the value returned from a function).
+    An *object* is a contiguous region of storage; an *lvalue* is an expression that refers to an object....To complement the notion of an *lvalue*, we have the notion of an *rvalue* such as a temporary (e.g. the value returned from a function).

     There are two properties that matter for an object when it comes to addressing, copying and moving:

     * *Has Identity*: The program has the name of, address of, or reference to the object so that it is possible to determine if two objects are the same, whether the value has changed, etc.
-    * *Movable*: the object may be moved from (i.e. we are allowed to move its value to another location and leave the object in a valid but unspecified state, rather than copying).
+    * *Movable*: the object may be moved from (i.e. we are allowed to move its value to another location and leave the object in a valid but unspecified state, rather than copying it).

     It turns out that three of the four possibilities of these two properites are needed to precisely describe the C++ language rules (we have no need for object that do not have identity and cannot be moved).
 Using "**m** for movable" and "**i** for has identity", we can represent this classification of expressions graphically: